-- The diagnosis of asthma is based on the history of characteristic symptom patterns and evidence of variable expiratory airflow limitation.
-This should be documented from bronchodilator reversibility testing or other tests. - Test before treating, wherever possible, i.e. document the evidence for the diagnosis of asthma before starting ICS-containing treatment, as it is often more difficult to confirm the diagnosis once asthma control has improved. - Additional or alternative strategies may be needed to confirm the diagnosis of asthma in particular populations, including patients already on ICS-containing treatment, the elderly, and those in low-resource settings.
+Test before treating, wherever possible, i.e., document the evidence for the diagnosis of asthma before starting inhaled corticosteroid (ICS)-containing treatment, as it is often more difficult to confirm the diagnosis once asthma control has improved.

+Additional or alternative strategies may be needed to confirm the diagnosis of asthma in particular populations, including patients already on ICS-containing treatment, the elderly, patients presenting with cough as the only symptom (including cough variant asthma), and patients in low-resource settings.